 In the US alone retailers are spending about $2 billion and more every year on loyalty programs.
 Loyalty programs vary and it is up to you to choose the best fit and one that gives you maximum ROIs.

 Hiring a loyalty company

-Retailers may not have time or know-how to design loyalty programs.
+Retailers may not have the time or know-how to design loyalty programs.
 In this case, they can hire a loyalty program company.
-These SaaS companies may charge by monthly retainer fees or they may charge based on loyalty points.
+These SaaS companies may charge monthly retainer fees or they may charge based on loyalty points.
 The plus side is that you are free to focus on your retailing business while the loyalty team takes care of the entire loyalty program.

 Retailers connect directly with buyers.
 However, enterprises must have a different strategy in which loyalty encompasses vendors, employees, agents and distributors, and customers.
 In such cases, you will find a third-party loyalty service provider put in place an app that can be used by specific segments, and that app connects with a backend loyalty management program.
 Enterprises can handle it with their own team or let the service provider take care of the chain.
 Not having a loyalty program would be equally bad since customer churn could result in losses of millions.